 Most website builders allow you to make quick fixes – resizing images, adjusting spacing, or realigning elements – without chewing up too much time or effort.

 As more and more people are using their mobile devices to surf the web, making your website mobile friendly is becoming ever more important.

 One of the best ways to ensure that your website is ready for more mobile visitors in the coming years is to make a responsive website.

-Creating a mobile responsive website is not as difficult as you might think nowadays, as responsive website builders such as Squarespace, Weebly and 1&1 have made it quite easy for you, even if you aren’t technology savvy.
+Creating a mobile responsive website is not as difficult as you might think nowadays, as responsive website builders such as Wix, Squarespace, and Webflow have made it easy for you – even if you aren’t technology savvy.

 You’re just a few clicks away from owning a mobile friendly website online.
 Time to show it off to your friends and family!

-Oh one more thing – if you’re not sure how to pick the right design template for your website, we have a tutorial here that will show you the 3 simple criteria to choosing the right design that works for your needs.
+Oh one more thing – if you’re not sure how to pick the right design template for your website, we have a tutorial here that will show you the three simple criteria to choosing a website template design that works for your needs.

 - Ensure an optimal user experience across various devices – including desktops, smartphones, and tablets – which leads to increased user engagement and reduced bounce rates.

 - Are catnip for search engines, potentially improving your site’s SEO ranking.